alawami/MARL/README.md

 7. Start Jupyter Lab by running the command `./start_jupyter`.

+8. Run the code in the `4.
+Training` section.

 ### Instructions

 Follow the instructions in `Tennis.ipynb` insider `DDPG` folder to get started with training your agent!